-For each day we would you to identify the highest and the lowest paired BP (systolic and diastolic) during that calendar day.
+For each day we would ask you to identify the highest and the lowest paired BP (systolic and diastolic) during that calendar day.
 Please leave blank if you have no available data.

-7.25-7.32 Vasoactive drug infusions = vasopressors and/or inotropes
+7.25-7.34 Vasoactive drug infusions = vasopressors and/or inotropes

-For each day we would you to indicate if the patient is receiving any amount of each of the vasoactive drugs as an infusion.
+For each day we would ask you to indicate the maximum dose of vasoactive drugs the patient is receiving as an infusion.

-7.33-7.37 Outcomes
+7.35-7.39 Outcomes